jareware/howto/Building TypeScript for AWS Lambda.md

 Your stack traces will be more straightforward, since modules (both yours and npm ones) stay in their own files.
 Also, any non-JS assets you may have will be included just as everything else.

-The downside is that -- depending on how much stuff you have in your `node_modules` -- the resulting function can easily grow quite large.
+The downside is that — depending on how much stuff you have in your `node_modules` — the resulting bundle can easily grow quite large.
 As mentioned before, [smaller builds are better](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html#function-code).
 You can exclude unnecessary files by playing with the `zip` command, but it can get unwieldy fast.

 Anyway, to build & compress: